Ten important items that you should always carry in your car

-These items can all come in useful for numerous reasons from a breakdown to a crash and they certainly won’t take up a lot of room in your vehicles boot.
+These items can all come in useful for numerous reasons from a breakdown to a crash and they certainly won’t take up a lot of room in the boot of your vehicle.

 The majority of insurance policies now include breakdown assistance as an included optional extra.
-If however your insurance policy does not include this or if you have removed this extra from your policy, it is recommended that you have some form of breakdown assistance.
-MyVehicle.ie offer a 1 year Nationwide 24/7 Breakdown Assistance Membership for €39.95 only, that covers you for the entire year.
-This will include Home Start and can be used as many time as required within the 12 month period.
-Considering that a single standard breakdown recovery can cost anywhere from €80 to €130, this is a must have.
+If however, your insurance policy does not include this or if you have removed this extra from your policy, it is recommended that you have some form of breakdown assistance.
+MyVehicle.ie offers a 1 year Nationwide 24/7 Breakdown Assistance Membership for €39.95 only, that covers you for the entire year.
+This will include Home-Start and can be used as many time as required within the 12 month period.
+Considering that a single standard breakdown recovery can cost anywhere from €80 to €130, this is a must-have.

-- Change of clothing are always worth having in your boot
+Change of clothing is always worth having in your boot

 Justin Kavanagh is a recognised leader in automotive intelligence and vehicle data supply to the entire motor industry.
 He has almost 20 years experience in building systems from the ground up.
 As the Managing Director of Vehicle Management System, he understands the need and importance of trustworthy and reliable vehicle history and advice to both the trade and the public.